lextm/jekyll-theme-chirpy/_posts/2009-4-26-trident-sign-road-to-snmp-v3.md

 1. Develop an SNMP v3 compliant manager to talk to that agent.
 1. Design necessary agent parts so that it can perform basic functions like its Net-SNMP counterpart.

 Good news is that I just finished the first critical task.
-Well, that’s a good start.
+Well, that's a good start.
 Cooking Trident must be cooler :)

 # Updated: